Centers & Institutes

 TCU Nursing is the only nursing program in the nation with a designated Oncology Emphasis track.

-The Health Innovation Institute at TCU was designed to expand and evolve the work of Harris College’s previously-existing centers.
-Together, the two centers of HIIAT are committed to enhancing global health through innovation and collaboration.
+The Health Innovation Institute at TCU was designed to expand and evolve the work of Harris College’s existing centers, the Center for Collaborative Practice and the Center for Translational Research.

-The mission of Let’s inspire innovation ‘N Kids is to bridge the gap between academics and social, emotional and healthy well-being for children, parents, educators, and administrators.
+The mission of Let’s Inspire Innovation ‘N Kids (LiiNK) is to bridge the gap between academics and social, emotional and healthy well-being for children, parents, educators, and administrators.

 - Train teachers in unstructured, outdoor play and social, emotional learning